YumengggZhang/YumengggZhang/README.md

 # Yumeng's Github 👩🏻‍🦱

 Hi, there!
-I'm Yumeng Zhnag, a Data Science student and an aspiring Data Scientist.
-I'm from Xinjiang and currently living in Shanghai.
+I'm Yumeng Zhnag, an aspiring Data Scientist.
+I'm from Xinjiang and currently living in Irvine, CA.

 - 🏫 I'm now a Master's student at [UC Irvine](https://uci.edu/)